Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: T-doped Clifford circuits

 \section{T-doped Clifford circuits}

 In this section, we study emergent Scrooge ensembles via rotating the measurement basis using Clifford circuits doped with T-gates.
 In particular, we prepare the entangled state

 with $\ket{\psi_\text{ent}(\chi)}=\cos(\chi/2)\ket{0_A 0_{B_1}}+\sin(\chi/2)\ket{1_A 1_{B_1}}$ between $A$ and $B_1$.
 We then apply a Clifford unitary of depth $d$ and $N_\text{T}$ gates on $B=B_1\cup B_2$ only, in the setting described in the main text.
 Now, in Fig.~\ref{fig:cliffdepth_B_sup}, we study the behavior as a function of depth $d$ and $N_\text{T}$ in more detail.
 First in Fig.~\ref{fig:cliffdepth_B_sup}a, we plot $\Delta^{(2)}$ against $d$ for different $N_\text{T}$.
 We find that $\Delta^{(2)}$ decreases with $d$, and converges to a limiting value for large $d$, indicating the need for scrambling via entangling gates to generate projected Scrooge ensembles.
 However, we find that the minimal $\Delta^{(2)}$ decreases with increasing number of T-gates $N_\text{T}$, demonstrating that magic is also necessary for Scrooge ensembles.
-Notably, there is a number of T-gates beyond which $\Delta^{(2)}$ does not improve anymore.
+Notably, there is a number of T-gates beyond which $\Delta^{(2)}$ no longer improves.

 In Fig.~\ref{fig:cliffdepth_B_sup}b, we show $\Delta^{(2)}$ against $d$ for different total qubit numbers $N$, where we choose $N_\text{T}=3N$, i.e. in the limit where magic is large such that we can converge to minimal $\Delta^{(2)}$.
 We find that for all $N$, the decrease in $d$ is the same, until beyond a certain $d$, where $\Delta^{(2)}$ does not decrease further and plateaus.
 The plateau value of $\Delta^{(2)}$ arises from finite-size effects, and decreases exponentially with $N$.
 We refer to the depth $d$ where $\Delta^{(2)}$ stops decreasing as $d_0$.
 We find that $d_0$ increases with $N$, which we find approximately to be $d_0\approx \frac{2}{3} N$ from our numerical study.